 A personal loan is your best bet.
 Typically, these offer lower interest rates, and you can borrow up to $30,000 if you need to.
 They also offer longer loan terms and, unlike Plain Green Loans, you can choose how long you need to pay it back; usually up to five years.

 OneMain: OneMain offers personal loans from $1,500 to $20,000.
 Loan terms will vary.
-Interest rates vary from 18.00% APR for those with very good credit, to 35.99% APR for borrowers with less than perfect credit.
+Interest rates vary from 18.00%–35.99%.
 There is no minimum credit score to apply, so it’s a great place to apply if you’ve been denied loans from other companies.

 Prosper: Prosper is another personal loan lender that offers fixed interest rates and no hidden fees.
 You can choose from a three- or five-year term and amounts ranging from $2,000 to $40,000.
-APRs range from 7.95% to 35.99%, depending on your creditworthiness.
+APRs range from 7.95%–35.99%, depending on your creditworthiness.
 You must have a minimum credit score of 640 in order to be approved.

 What Others Are Saying